 Anybody can make a voluntary report of suspected child abuse or neglect if that person has reason to believe that a child has been mistreated.
 Others are mandated to report by .

-If you are unsure if you should make a report, call the 218-685-8200 and ask for INTAKE.
+If you are unsure if you should make a report, call 218-685-8200 & ask for INTAKE or email the fillable form.
 The identity of the reporter is always kept confidential.

 A mandated reporter must call immediately, but no later than 24 hours after they suspect that maltreatment has occurred.
 The mandated reporter must follow up with a written report within 72 hours.
 A report can be made to your local county social services agency or to law enforcement.